IBM-Bluemix-Docs/compare-comply/compare.md

   - Replace `{apikey}` with the API key you copied in [Before you begin in Getting started](/docs/services/compare-comply?topic=compare-comply-getting-started#gs-before-you-begin).
   - Replace `{file_1}` and `{file_2}` with the path to the files you want to compare.
   - Optionally specify values for `file_1_label` and `file_2_label` to identify files 1 and 2, respectively.
 If you do not specify labels, the method uses the default label values `file_1` and `file_2`.
+  - Replace `{url}` with the URL you copied in [Before you begin in Getting started](/docs/services/compare-comply?topic=compare-comply-getting-started#gs-before-you-begin).
   - Optionally specify the value `contracts` for the `model` parameter.
 The only model value accepted by the `POST /v1/comparison` method is `contracts`.

 ```bash